kartiksura/multiLRU/README.md

 # multiLRU
 Implements Key value cache server.
+The memory capacity set is the size of all the values. in the store.
+It can be set in the file tcp.go in the init()

 There are two implementations supported:
 ## Simple Store
 It is implemented as a simple Least Recently used data structure.
 It uses golang native heap for maintaining the queue of the objects to be evicted once the store is full.